stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 # Debug your Playwright tests
+> Debugging with super powers.

-To understand what you're tests are doing, it's essential to be familiar with the debugging tools.
+To understand what your tests are doing, it's essential to be familiar with the provided debugging tools.

 ## Debug locally and during development